arihant2math/ftc-api/source/quickstart.rst

 4. ``asyncio``: Like ``sync`` but async instead of blocking
 5. ``asyncio_detailed``: Like ``sync_detailed`` but async instead of blocking
 6. All path/query params, and bodies become method arguments
-7. If your endpoint had any tags on it, the first tag will be used as a module name for the function (my_tag above)
+7. If your endpoint had any tags on it, the first tag will be used as a module name for the function
-8. Any endpoint which did not have a tag will be in ``ftc_events_api_client.api.default``
+8. Any endpoint which does have a tag will be in ``ftc_events_api_client.api.default``